arcus/education_modules/demystifying_large_language_models/demystifying_large_language_models.md

 As we stated earlier, LLMs are language models.
 They are not intended to model truth, science, or the universe, but rather, to generate language that realistically mimics the language it was trained on.
 The data that LLMs are trained on includes jokes, sarcasm, disinformation, opinion, deception, mistakes that are later corrected, and other uses of language that do not transmit true information in the way an LLM user might be hoping for.

 Misinformation is particularly pernicious when language is realistic in its form and tone, but includes false information.
 In early 2023, a lawyer used ChatGPT to prepare a filing only to discover that [the LLM had cited non-existent case law](https://www.forbes.com/sites/mollybohannon/2023/06/08/lawyer-used-chatgpt-in-court-and-cited-fake-cases-a-judge-is-considering-sanctions/?sh=57d3675a7c7f).
 The risks for science and medicine are non-trivial.
+Imagine using an LLM to create a methods section or literature review that turns out to be demonstrably false.
+Worse still, imagine automating letters to patients about their radiology or lab results and sending erroneous suggestions that put their health in danger!

 4. Malicious Uses
 ---